smartface/contxjs/README.md

 ## Styling

 ### Style Objects
-A style object is similar to the CSS definitions.
-We create style-objects with selectors then we can use whenever we want to assign them to components.
+A style object is similar to a CSS definition.
+We create style objects with selectors then we can use whenever we want to assign them to components.
 For example:

 ### Selectors
-Styling Selectors are also similar to the CSS selectors.
-There are 2 kinds of selectors in the StylingObject.
+Styling selectors are also similar to the CSS selectors.
+There are 2 kinds of selectors.

 - "."
 ClassName selector
-- "#" Element ID selectors (Just as a convention, in fact it's completely same with the classname selector)
+- "#" Element ID selector (Just a convention, in fact it's completely same with the classname selector)

 ```js